mozilla/moz-forecasting/moz_forecasting/ad_tiles_forecast/README.md

 ### `inventory_forecast` derivation

 The forecast applies country-level factors to the DAU forecast.
-In the code the dataframe exists as a pandas dataframe where each row is uniquely identified by country and time (specifically, `submission_month`).
+In the code the data exists as a pandas dataframe where each row is uniquely identified by country and time (specifically, `submission_month`).
 Throughout the code, country-level factors are joined on to this dataframe by country as new columns, which are multiplied to the DAU forecast elementwise.
 One can think of the DAU forecast as a collection of independent timeseries for each country, where scalar factors are calculated and applied to the timeseries (see the diagram below).
 The scalar factors are obtained by doing operations on country timeseries and aggregating over time to product country-level, scalar factors:

 ![inventory forecast flow diagram](desktop_tiles_flow.drawio.png) The idea behind the inventory forecast is to execute the following steps: